dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 transport-flags | A | Bit flags describing the transport used to service the query.
 Bit 0 is the least significant bit.
  | | Bit 0.
 Transport type.
 0 = UDP, 1 = TCP.
  | | Bit 1.
 IP type.
 0 = IPv4, 1 = IPv6.
  | | Bit 2.
-Trailing data in query.
-The query DNS message in the UDP/TCP payload was followed by some additional, ignored, data.
+Trailing bytes in query payload.
+The DNS query message in the UDP/TCP payload was followed by some additional, ignored, bytes.
 ||
 qr-sig-flags | A | Bit flags indicating information present in this Q/R data item.
 Bit 0 is the least significant bit.
  | | Bit 0.
 1 if a Query is present.